 Fellows are placed with between one to three organizations in their communities doing work to address a variety of local justice issues (ranging from Education Justice, Food Justice, Housing Justice, Environmental Justice, Criminal Justice, and more).
 As a First Year Fellow, you can expect to spend a lot of your time volunteering with your partners directly.
 Depending on your city, you could be placed with a variety of partners.
 Take a look at our current list of partners.

 Senior Fellows will spend less of their time directly serving with their partners, they will take an increased role in helping drive volunteers towards projects at their partners.

 Professional Development & Working With Your Cohort

-While no day on the Fellowship is the same, most mornings start with a meeting in the Workshop (Repair’s community space).
-These meetings are a time for professional development, joint planning and team building amongst the cohort.
-During this time Fellows work to identify opportunities for service with their partners, and strategize and project plan for upcoming educational and social events.
+While no day in the Fellowship is the same, most mornings start with a meeting with your local cohort.
+These meetings are a time for joint planning and team building.
+During this time Fellows work to identify opportunities for service with their partners, and strategize and plan for upcoming educational and social events.

 Community Engagement & Relationship Building

-As a Fellow, you will spending a year living and serving in partnership with the community where you are placed, recruiting community members to serve along side you with your service partners.
+As a Fellow you will spend two years living and serving in partnership with the community where you are placed.
+Beyond engaging in direct service, one of your main goals is to recruit community members to serve alongside you at your service partners.

-To build authentic relationships in your community, you’ll spend your time:

-– Attending town halls, community events, lectures, and social gatherings to meet and engage with folks, learning about them, their histories and their passions.
+To engage your community and build authentic relationships you will attend town halls, community events, lectures, and social gatherings to meet and engage with people, learning about them, their histories, and their passions.

 Educational and Social Programming